doublesymmetry/react-native-track-player/docs/docs/api/functions/lifecycle.md

 If the player is already initialized, the promise will resolve instantly.

+Note that on Android this method must only be called while the app is in the foreground, otherwise it will throw an error with code `'android_cannot_setup_player_in_background'`.
+In this case you can wait for the app to be in the foreground and try again.

 **Returns:** `Promise`

 | Param                | Type     | Description   | Default   | Android | iOS | Windows |